-From section Section 3, we understand that the problem that we try to solve is closely related to the query reverse engineering problem, since we need to compute queries given a set of individuals.
-However, since in most cases there is not a single query that fits our needs (have as certain answers the pos-set of the classifier), we need to find (out of all the semantic queries that have a specific certain answer set) a set of queries that nicely describe the classifier under investigation (approximate its output) in an understandable and intuitive way.
+From Section 3, we understand that the problem that we try to solve is closely related to the query reverse engineering problem, since we need to compute queries given a set of individuals.
+However, since in most cases there is not a single query that fits our needs (have as certain answers the pos-set of the classifier), we need to find (out of all the semantic queries that have a specific certain answer set) a set of queries that accurately describe the classifier under investigation.
 Therefore, the problem can also be seen as a heuristic search problem.
 The duality of rules and queries within our framework, reduces the search of correct rules (with exceptions) to the search of queries that contain elements of the pos-set in their certain answers.
 Reverse engineering queries for subsets of EN is challenging for the following reasons:

-- The subsets of EN for which there exists a correct rule query ({ $I \mid I \subseteq EN$, there exists q s.t. cert(q, S) = I}) can potentially be exponentially many $(2^{|EN|})$.

-- The Query Space i.e. the set containing all queries that have non-empty certain answer set $(\{q \mid cert(q, S) \cap EN \neq \emptyset\})$ can potentially be infinite [46].

-- For any subset I of EN, the number of queries s.t. cert(q, S) = I can be zero, positive or infinite.

-Computing the certain answers of arbitrary queries can be exponentially slow, so it is computationally prohibitive to evaluate each query under consideration while exploring the query space.
+- The subsets of EN for which there exists a correct rule query ($\{I \mid I \subseteq EN, \text{ there exists } q \text{ s.t. } cert(q, S) = I\}$) can potentially be exponentially many ($2^{|EN|}$). - The Query Space i.e. the set containing all queries that have non-empty certain answer set $(\{q \mid \text{cert}(q, \mathcal{S}) \cap \text{EN} \neq \varnothing\})$ can potentially be infinite [46]. - For any subset I of EN, the number of queries s.t. cert(q, S) = I can be zero, positive or infinite. - Computing the certain answers of arbitrary queries can be exponentially slow, so it is computationally prohibitive to evaluate each query under consideration while exploring the query space.